EricWay1024/Homological-Algebra-Notes/ha/2-ab.typ

 == $Ab$-enriched Categories

-We have seen, for example, that in $veck$ every hom-set not only is a collection (or set) of morphisms but also has some "additional structures", i.e. a vector space.
+We have seen, for example, that in $veck$ every hom-set not only is a collection (or set) of morphisms but also has some "additional structures", i.e., a vector space.
 This leads to the idea of enriched categories, where enriching means equipping the hom-sets with "additional structures".
 The following is an instance where every hom-set is an abelian group.

 #definition[
   We call a category $cC$ *$Ab$-enriched* if every $Hom(C)(X, Y)$ is a abelian group, subject to bilinear morphism composition, namely $ (f + g) compose h  = f compose h + g compose h quad "and" quad f compose (k + h) = f compose k + f compose h $